gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 Binary search can be used to solve many problems related to searching through sorted data.
 The following problem offers an opportunity to use the binary search algorithm using a modified approach.

 ```
 Suppose you are given a sorted array of non-negative distinct integers.
 You are tasked with finding the smallest missing non-negative element inside of the array.

 The array should start with the integer 0, if it is present in the array.

+For example:
-For example if the array is [0, 1, 2, 6, 9, 11, 15], the smallest missing element is 3.
+If the array is [0, 1, 2, 6, 9, 11, 15], the smallest missing element is 3.

 If the array is [1, 2, 3, 4, 5], the smallest missing element is 0.
 ```